Finding Parental Relocation Solutions

 If you are a noncustodial parent seeking to oppose a relocation, or if the custodial parent has already moved without your consent (and without court approval), contact the experienced family law lawyers at Lake • Toback • DiDomenico immediately to determine your best course of action.

 Our attorneys excel at handling cases involving complex custody and visitation issues.
 We have decades of experience in matrimonial law and have helped many clients protect their rights in parental relocation and child removal disputes.
 You can rely on us to aggressively defend your rights.

 A common concern of custodial parents seeking to relocate is that the noncustodial parent will be able to block them from moving.
 While an opposition to relocation may make relocation more difficult, it should never be considered an absolute bar.

 In Illinois, family courts will weigh the motives of both parents when a relocation is challenged.
 While the relocating parent must show that the move is in the child’s best interests, the noncustodial parent may not oppose relocation simply to frustrate the custodial parent, especially if a reasonable visitation schedule can be arranged.

 The lawyers at our Chicago firm excel at finding solutions to complicated custody scenarios.
 If you are concerned about how a noncustodial parent will react to your relocation, talk to one of our attorneys.

-Lake Toback DiDomenico is located in the heart of Chicago’s Loop.
+We can help with your custody issues.
+Lake • Toback • DiDomenico is located in the heart of Chicago’s Loop.
 Our office is five blocks west of Lake Shore Drive and ten blocks east of I-90/94, at the southeast corner of Washington and Dearborn streets.
-To contact our attorneys at Lake Toback DiDomenico, call 312-288-8985 or contact us by email.
+To contact our attorneys, call 312-288-8985 or contact us by email.